You are here

 Eastern neighbours & Russia

-The EU has long developed its policies in the region and its relations with Ukraine, Moldova, Belarus, Georgia, Armenia, and Azerbaijan along the European Neighbourhood Policy and the Eastern Partnership.
+The EU has long developed its policies in the region and its relations with Ukraine, Moldova, Belarus, Georgia, Armenia, and Azerbaijan in the framework of the European Neighbourhood Policy and the Eastern Partnership.

 Association Agreements containing provisions on the establishment of deep and comprehensive free trade areas, form the cornerstones of EU engagement.
 Such agreements have been signed and are implemented by Ukraine, Moldova, and Georgia.